martincf/lightbox/_posts/2016-11-25-where-to-buy-film-cameras-uk.md

 * **Student Photo Store (Plymouth):** Mainly darkroom kit sellers, but do sell a solid collection of the 35mm (Nikon, Olympus, Pentax, etc) and medium format standard bodies.
 Not a huge collection of separate lens though.
 I’ve only bought darkroom kit from these guys.
 Service and prices were very good though. [http://www.studentphotostore.co.uk](http://www.studentphotostore.co.uk)
 * **Harrison Cameras (Sheffield):** Another regular camera store selling new gear but with a decent used section online.
 Some good film bargains crop up from time to time. [http://www.harrisoncameras.co.uk/Used/](http://www.harrisoncameras.co.uk/Used/)
 * **Mifsuds (Devon):** I bought a medium format camera from Mifsuds which unfortunately died (electronics).
 The problem should've been spotted before sending, but they were gracious in how they dealt with the issue.
 A good range of products but no images! [http://mifsuds.com](http://mifsuds.com)
 * **MW Classic Cameras (London):** Caters for classics such as Leica and similar.
 There’s some very cheap regular film bodies and lens, as well as some more obscure items.
-Unfortunately, my experience was of a very disorganised company (lost orders, no delivery for months, refusal to respond to emails). [http://mwclassic.com](http://mwclassic.com)
+I had a few problems with them a years or two ago when ordering.
+However, a recent lens purchase was top marks – great price, excellent condition, and very fast delivery. [http://mwclassic.com](http://mwclassic.com)
 * **Carmarthen Cameras (Wales):** I've bought stuff from Camarthen Cameras via Ebay, but not their website.
 Always had great service. [https://carmarthencameras.com](https://carmarthencameras.com)

 # Those I regular check for kit but haven’t bought from (yet!)